Simpson family: The Simpson family

 The Simpsons are a family who live at 742 Evergreen Terrace in the town of Springfield in the United States.
-The state in which this town is located is never specified, however they do have snow and sometimes wear sweaters in the fall.
-It's a running joke in the show to be as vague and ambiguous as possible whenever hinting at which U.S. state the town of Springfield might be located in.
+The state in which this town is located is never specified, the mystery a reoccurring joke; however, they do have snow and sometimes wear sweaters in the fall.
 Homer, the father, works as a safety inspector at the Springfield Nuclear Power Plant, a position at odds with his careless, buffoonish personality.
 He is married to Marge Simpson, a stereotypical American housewife and mother.
 They have three children: Bart, a ten-year-old troublemaker; Lisa, an eight-year-old child prodigy; and Maggie, a toddler who rarely speaks, but communicates by sucking on a pacifier.
-The family owns a dog, Santa's Little Helper, and a cat, Snowball II.
+The family owns a dog, Santa's Little Helper, and a cat, Snowball ll.
 Both pets have had starring roles in several seasons.
 Despite the passing of yearly milestones such as holidays or birthdays, the Simpsons do not physically age and still appear as they did at the end of the 1980s.
 Although the family is dysfunctional, many episodes examine their relationships and bonds with each other and they are often shown to care about one another.

 Homer Simpson

 Homer Jay Simpson (voiced by Dan Castellaneta) is the protagonist of the show and the father of the Simpson family.
 He embodies several American working class stereotypes: he is crude, overweight, incompetent, clumsy, thoughtless and a borderline alcoholic.
 He has occasionally displayed flashes of great intellect and fitness whenever the situation calls for it, and an integrity reflecting his own values, including a fierce devotion to and protectiveness of his family.
 His voice started out as an impression of Walter Matthau but eventually evolved into a more robust voice during the second and third season of the half-hour show, allowing Homer to cover a fuller range of emotions.
-Homer has since become one of the most influential fictional characters and has been described by the UK newspaper The Sunday Times as the greatest comedic creation of modern time.
+Homer has since become one of the most influential fictional characters and has been described by the British newspaper The Sunday Times as the greatest comedic creation of modern time.
 He has inspired an entire line of merchandise, and his catchphrase, the annoyed grunt "D'oh!", has been included in the Oxford English Dictionary.
-During the production of the episode Insane Clown Poppy the writers toyed with the idea of giving Homer a long lost illegitimate biological daughter, but when the shows showrunner and writer Mike Scully, as well as Matt Groening rejected the idea, the writers changed the story so the clown Krusty would be the one who finds he has a lost daughter.
+During the production of the episode "Insane Clown Poppy" the writers toyed with the idea of giving Homer a long lost illegitimate biological daughter, but when the show's showrunner and writer Mike Scully, as well as Groening rejected the idea, the writers changed the story to Krusty the Clown having one instead.